 - Monthly stipend to assist with living expenses in New York City

 - A furnished studio apartment within walking distance of Columbia University, if the program is able to convene in person

 - All tuition and fees for up to four courses at Columbia University

 - Air travel to and from home country and any program-related activities, if the program is able to convene in person

 - Can my spouse/partner and/or children accompany me to New York City for this program? add

-Applicants with spouses/partners and/or children are welcome to apply, but the Obama Foundation Scholars Program will only cover costs associated with the Scholar and will not cover costs for family members or partners.
+Applicants with spouses/partners and/or children are welcome to apply, but the Obama Foundation Scholars program will only cover costs associated with the Scholar and will not cover costs for family members or partners.
 Housing allowances and stipends are fixed at a single Scholar rate, and the program will provide assistance with obtaining visas for Scholars only.
 Additionally, family members will not be permitted to travel with Scholars on program-related trips throughout the year.
 The program will provide assistance for obtaining visas only to Scholars.